N00b8/background-removal/README.md

 ## Features
 AI-Powered Background Removal: Leverages state-of-the-art models like hugging face's onnx-community/ormbg-ONNX, Googles mediapipe selfie segmentation and BodyPix 2 by tensorflow.js.
-Although the same says browser you can use it in node.js as well as it doesnt rely on any broswer apis
+Although the name says "browser" you can use it in node.js as well as it doesnt rely on any broswer apis

 ## Installation
 ```